 The Predoctoral curriculum in oral and maxillofacial surgery at Texas A&M University Baylor College of Dentistry is one of the top-rated curriculums in the nation, based on several measurement tools.

 Graduating dental students over the past decade have accomplished an average of 128 surgical procedures (minimum: 100), 8 pre prosthetic procedures (minimum: 6) and 6 inhalation sedation cases managed (minimum: 5).
-This level of clinical experience is highly unique, making BCD graduates highly sought after for graduate training.
+This level of clinical experience is highly unique, making TAMBCD graduates highly sought after for graduate training.
 They also gain a lot of practical patient management experience associated with our walk-in emergency patients who have infections, dental pain, and other acute conditions.

 The Director of Undergraduate Studies is Dr. Marianela Gonzalez.